barbarer/py4e-int/_sources/functions/func-string.rst

 String Methods
 ================

-Strings have methods (functions) that operate on a string using **dot-notation** as shown in the example code below.
+Strings have methods (functions) that operate on a string object using **dot-notation** as shown in the example code below.

 .. fillintheblank:: funct_fitb_string_method_pred
     :practice: T